-Strategy, Risk and Compliance: A Legal Framework is a compulsory subject in the Master of Laws in Enterprise Governance offered by the Faculty of Law.
+Strategy, Risk and Compliance: A Legal Framework is a compulsory subject in the Master of Laws in Enterprise Governance and an elective subject in the Master of Laws offered by the Faculty of Law.
 The subject examines the regulatory and operational frameworks associated with strategy, risk and compliance; how Boards understand, influence and monitor these frameworks; and popular strategic development and implementation models.
 Students will learn how to evaluate a Risk Management system and review Risk Appetite Statements; learn about assurance mapping, risk framework rollout and risk mitigation strategies; and become familiar with the three lines of defence.
 They will learn about Compliance Management Systems; how compliance and performance are different; and how Boards monitor compliance while influencing performance.

 |Academic unit:||Faculty of Law|